cchurch/api-docs/source/includes/_api_asset.md

 400 | Unexpected or non-identifiable arguments are supplied 401 | Unauthorized due to invalid session cookie
-403 | Forbidden due to the user missing the necessary privileges 404 | Video was not found
+403 | Forbidden due to the user missing the necessary privileges 404 | Camera not provisioned
+404 | Camera get error
+410 | Video is out of retention
+503 | Camera tag maps not loaded

 <!--===================================================================-->
 ## Prefetch Image